 I studied music at the University of Newcastle Upon Tyne, winning the David Barlow Memorial Prize in my first year and graduating with first-class honours.
 After that, I pursued postgraduate studies under the supervision of Prof. Colin Timms at the University of Birmingham, specialising in the music of Heinrich Schütz, and receiving my PhD in 2000.

-I began composing as a student, and gradually evolved my Neo-Renaissance and Neo-Baroque styles after experimenting with many other approaches along the way, from hardcore minimalism to rock!
+I began composing as a student, and gradually evolved my New Baroque style after experimenting with many other approaches along the way, from hardcore minimalism to rock!
 Since 2005, my music has been published by Chichester Music Press.
-My music has been recorded, performed internationally, and heard on television and radio.
+My pieces have been recorded, performed internationally, and heard on television and radio.

 Hard is the Road to Bethlehem – made shortlist for London Festival Chorus Call for Scores “Songs of Travel” 2018.

 Fugue in Sepia – selected in Trio Taco’s Autumn Call for Scores 2018.

 Beatitudes – selected in C4 Composer Collective Call for Scores 2018.